Turning Ideas into Education

 A. Go for it!
-In addition to the must-have program topics on the list, and there will be room for many more in Baltimore.
-Talk to members, survey your SIS and work with other AALL entities to stay on the right track.
-Keep in mind that members want substantive, well developed programs that help them do their jobs better.
-The process and criteria for proposing programs is basically the same as in recent years.
+In addition to the must-have program topics on the list, and there will be room for many more.
+Talk to members, survey your SIS, and work with other AALL entities to stay on the right track.
+Keep in mind that members want substantive, well-developed programs that help them do their jobs better.

 Q. What role do SISs have in this process?